Freud: The Secret Passion: Production history

 In 1958, John Huston decided to make a film about the life of the young Sigmund Freud, and asked Jean-Paul Sartre to write a summary of a projected scenario.
 Sartre submitted a synopsis of 95 pages, which was accepted, but later completed a finished script that, if filmed, would have amounted to a running time of five hours, which Huston considered far too long.
 Huston suggested cuts, but Sartre submitted an even longer script of eight hours, justifying the even longer version by saying, "On peut faire un film de quatre heures s'il s'agit de Ben Hur, mais le public de Texas ne supporterait pas quatre heures de complexes" ("We can make a film of four hours in the case of Ben Hur, but the Texas public couldn't stand four hours of complexes.").
 Huston and Sartre quarreled, and Sartre withdrew his name from the film's credits.
-Nevertheless, many key elements from Sartre's script survive in the finished film, such as the creation of the composite patient Cecily, who combines features of Freud's patients Anna O., Elisabeth von R., Dora, and others.
+Nevertheless, many key elements from Sartre's script survive in the finished film, such as the creation of the composite patient Cecily Koertner, who combines features of Freud's patients Anna O., Elisabeth von R., Dora, and others.
 After Sartre's death, his screenplay was published separately as The Freud Scenario.